llathrop/Udacity-ML-Capstone-Kaggle-Allstate/docs/Allstate_final_report.md

 In addition, many of the models have relativly long training/prediction times.
 This affects the project in several places, as training/prediction is a natural part of hyperparameter optimization, and we used many different data sets. although a full timing was never conducted, I would estimate that on the hardware I used (32-core Google Cloud - Compute Engine), to regenerate my results would take in the area of a week.
 To mitigate this, I cached various results, and loaded them if present.

 In the end, I believe that the project accomplished my goal of demonstrating various machine learning strategies, and the effectivenes of the stacking method.
-Specifically Stacking seems to be one method that should be used in general practise, when an improvement in score may not be possible from using a single model.
+Specifically, Stacking seems to be one method that should be used in general practise, when an improvement in score may not be possible from using a single model.

 ### Improvement